nkiehne/contrastive_moral_stories/README.md

 ***

 ### **Data available through [here](http://www.ifis.cs.tu-bs.de/webfm_send/2491) or by cloning the repo!***
+## Update v1.1: We fixed errornous generations in the `anti_ms` split.
+For reproducibility, the old data is still there, you can find the new version in `anti_ms_llama` folder.

 \* The subfolder `original_ms` contains the `norm-distance` split of the [Moral Stories](https://github.com/demelin/moral_stories) dataset by Emelin et al.!
 ***